-We replaced our yucky old carpet with wood laminate floors a few years back and I’ve never regretted it.
+We replaced our nasty old carpet with wood laminate floors a few years back and I’ve never regretted it.
 The only thing that I DIDN’T like about it was that every time someone sat on our couch it slid back and hit the wall.
-So I did a little research on how to keep furniture from sliding.
+So I did a little research on how to keep furniture from sliding and found the perfect solution for us!

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!